nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Q**: Why does long text hide the labels and text?<br>
 **A**: The text is hidden as it is too long.
 We will have plans in the future to restrict the length of text fields.

+**Q** Why does my house type on UI not match the one I just entered, even though it's correct? <br>
+**A** Certain inputs like `MaNsIoN` are also accepted, but are not visually appealing, hence, we default each input for a house type to a certain displayed text.

+**Q** Why is `add-b n/goutham s/o karthik p/3456789` not accepted in `add-b` or `add-s`? <br>
+**A** Your name contains non-alphanumeric characters `/`.
+Even if it is an actual name, it does not conform to our requirements.

+**Q** My phone number be ridiculously long `238223212393288...` even though it's not possible!
+**A** We do not set a hard limit to the length of your phone number since they can be of different lengths.

 --------------------------------------------------------------------------------------------------------------------